About The Prince of Wales

 On the day of the funeral, The Prince of Wales accompanied his two sons, aged 15 and 12 at the time, as they walked behind the coffin from The Mall to Westminster Abbey.
 With them were The Duke of Edinburgh and The Princess's brother, Earl Spencer.

 The Prince of Wales asked the media to respect his sons' privacy, to allow them to lead a normal school life.
-In the following years, Princes William and Harry, who are now second and fifth in line to the throne, accompanied their father on a limited number of official engagements in the UK and abroad.
+In the following years, Princes William and Harry, who are now second and sixth in line to the throne, accompanied their father on a limited number of official engagements in the UK and abroad.

 On 9 April 2005, The Prince of Wales and Mrs Parker Bowles were married in a civil ceremony at the Guildhall, Windsor.
 After the wedding, Mrs Parker Bowles became known as HRH The Duchess of Cornwall.